 The parish grew and flourished with the area.
 The Rev. G. Mark Jenkins came as rector in 1940, beginning a tenure of 32 years.
 “Parson” Jenkins was well known and loved in the area, ministering to the needs of the whole community.
 He led the way in building a new Parish House in 1953.
 The Parish House saw some renovations in the early 1980’s.

 Under the leadership of the Rev. David Sailer, (rector, 1984-1998), improvements were made in the church building with new lighting and a freestanding altar.
 In January 1992, a 2 manual, 23 rank pipe organ by the Holtkamp Company was dedicated after extensive renovations in the chancel and nave.
 Fr.
 Sailer helped the parish plan for expansion in 1995 when an ambitious $2,000,000 capital campaign, “the Gateway to Calvary’s Future,” was begun to expand and renovate the Parish House.
-Construction was competed in 2000, just as the vestry called the present rector, the Reverend Victor C. Mansfield.
+Construction was completed in 2000, just as the vestry called the Reverend Victor C. Mansfield (2000-2015).